hmdnu/sipreman/README.md

 # Project Based Learning
 ## Sistem Informasi Prestasi Mahasiswa

 Note: this docs may be a bit missleading because im too lazy to edit it to new one, and this project is maybe 40% away of being complete and no i wont be finishing it.
+Feel free to contribute!!

 Jurusan Teknologi Informasi, Prodi Sistem Informas Bisnis, Politeknik Negeri Malang.